TomVollerthun1337/DavidSedley.github.io/content/publications/articles.md

  in P. Kalligas (ed.), volume on ancient Academy (Cambridge, forthcoming)

 ### ‘Epicurean versus Cyrenaic happiness’
-in R. Seaford, J. Wilkins, M. Wright (eds.) _Selfhood and the Soul: Essays on Ancient Thought and Literature in Honour of Christopher Gill_ (Oxford, forthcoming), 89-106
+in R. Seaford, J. Wilkins, M. Wright (eds.) _Selfhood and the Soul: Essays on Ancient Thought and Literature in Honour of Christopher Gill_ (Oxford, forthcoming 2017), 89-106

 ### ‘Epicurus on dialectic’
 forthcoming in papers of 2013 Symposium Hellenisticum, ed.
 T. Bénatouïl and K. Ierodiakonou